BonzaiThePenguin/WikiSort/Chapter 4: Faster!.md

         if (A[last] <= B[first])
             the data was already in order, so we're done! else
-            if A fits into the cache
+    >       if A fits into the cache
-                copy A into the cache and merge normally else
+    >           copy A into the cache and merge normally
-                split A and B up into blocks
+    >       else
-                roll the A blocks through the B blocks and merge them
+                merge A and B using the second buffer

 <br/><br/>
 This should get the performance up to about 75% of a standard merge sort.
 This is already pretty good, but let's take it farther!<br/><br/>